-WCONLINE® allows optional LDAP/LDAPS and single sign-on (SSO) so that students can use their university credentials to log into WCONLINE®.
-With LDAP/LDAPS or SSO, all clients still have to register by filling out your registration form, but there is no option to change the email address or set a password.
+WCONLINE allows optional single sign-on (SSO) and LDAP/LDAPS so that students can use their institution's credentials to log into WCONLINE.
+With SSO or LDAP/S, all clients still have to register by filling out your registration form, but there is no option to change the email address or set a password.

-With SSO, students log in on the university server and are passed to WCONLINE® logged-in.
-Typically, this is useful when students are already accustomed to logging in at the university to access their course information and other information, and SSO will work with nearly any authentication method you are already using, because authentication is handled entirely on your end.
-Administrators log in on the WCONLINE® login page.
-(Tutors who used to be non-administrators and who have taken new positions at the center have to change from logging in through your portal or other login page to logging in on the WCONLINE® login page.)
-As with LDAP, students who are not yet registered are taken to your registration form with the email address already entered and no option to set a password.
+With SSO, students log in on the institution's server and are passed to WCONLINE logged-in.
+Typically, this is useful when students are already comfortable logging in to access other information.
+And, SSO will work with nearly any authentication method you are already using, because authentication is handled entirely on your end.
+Administrators log in on the WCONLINE login page.
+Students who are not yet registered are taken to your registration form with the email address already entered and no option to set a password.
 Students who are already registered are taken straight to the schedule.

-For both LDAP and SSO, you can find all instructions, question bubbles and examples within Global System Settings.
-In Global System Settings, click "authentication & language" in the links at the top to jump to the section that lists "Integration Options."
-(You will be a couple of options above the color selections if you start scrolling first.)
-Click the "click here" next to "Integration Options."
-Since you will most likely have someone from your IT department working on this, you might choose to make that person a full administrator.
-(Or, "you," the person reading through this, might be someone in IT.)
+For both SSO and LDAP/S, you can find all instructions, question bubbles and examples within Global System Settings.
+In Global System Settings, click the "AUTHENTICATION OPTIONS" link at the top, and then you (or someone in your IT department ) will be able to set up SSO or LDAPS.
 Once the authentication method is selected and the settings are entered, saved, tested and made live, the login method is up and running.

 SECTION 1: Descriptions and Login Code

 SECTION 3: Appointment Form Field for Data Map

 SECTION 4: SSO Registrations and Logins